imerzi/PlaylistDiscovery/README.md

 # PlaylistDiscovery
+Web application build with Express and EJS powered by Spotify API.
-Web application share and discover new music
+Share and discover new music.

 # Install dependency
 ```